zoom/meetingbot-recall-sample/README.md

 2. Watch Server files and build to the dist/ folder
 3. Start the server and webpack dev server

+### Install Zoom App

+To install the Zoom App, in your browser navigate to the **Home URL** that you set in your Zoom App, then click the link to install.

+After you authorize the app, Zoom will automatically open the app within the client.

 ### Production

 When running your application in production no logs are sent to the console by default and the server is not restarted